Effective Date: December 19, 2017

 (b) SurveyMonkey and Customer will mutually review, investigate, and prioritize reported issues.

-(c) SurveyMonkey will correct any deviations in the Site from what is documented in the final Workflow Diagram.
+(c) SurveyMonkey will correct any deviations in the Site from what is documented in the final Scope of Work.

 (d) Customer is responsible for making any adjustments to elements that were created from the Assets.
 For clarity, such elements are intentionally implemented in a way that allows Customer to maintain and update them at any point without ongoing support from SurveyMonkey.
 Adjustments covered may include, without limitation, typographical errors replicated from the original Asset, changes to formatting (bold, italics, font, color, etc.), new or adjusted email language, adding or removing questions from forms, changing pick-list values in a form question, or changing question labels.
 SurveyMonkey will provide reasonable guidance for any such adjustment which may include providing documentation or walking Customer through the solution using an online screen-sharing technology.

 4.6 Assumptions, Acknowledgements and Exclusions.
-SurveyMonkey’s obligations under this SOW are subject to the following assumptions:
+SurveyMonkey’s obligations under these terms are subject to the following assumptions:

-(a) No custom functionality is being delivered under the scope of this SOW.
-All delivery under this SOW will make use solely of the Service’s existing features.
+(a) No custom functionality is being delivered under the scope of the SOW.
+All delivery under the SOW will make use solely of the Service’s existing features.

-(b) Task estimates in this SOW include time related to project management, software configuration, quality assurance, and documentation activities.
+(b) Task estimates in the SOW include time related to project management, software configuration, quality assurance, and documentation activities.

 (c) Unless otherwise specified above as a specific item in scope, Customer is responsible for all training of reviewers, applicants, and other users of the Site.